perronea/bioMart-5UTR-seq-collection/README.md

-This script searches through all the species in the ensembl database for 5'UTR sequences and a 5000bp long upstream region and writes the sequences in fasta format to seperate files in the working directory.
+5utrSeqCollector is an R script that searches through the 69 species in the ensembl database for all available 5'UTR sequences with a 5000bp long upstream region.
+It records each 5'UTR sequence and a random sequence from the upstream region of equal length to the 5'UTR sequence.